pankajpatel/fontgen-loader/README.md

 Name of your font.

 - `classPrefix`, String
+Default: `icon-`
 The prefix to be used with each icon class.

 - `baseSelector`, String
+Default: `.icon`
-The base class, under which each icon class is to be crated.
+The base CSS selector, under which each icon class is to be crated.

 - `types`, Array
-Possible values are: `["svg", "eot", "wof", "ttf"]`.
+Possible values are: `["svg", "eot", "woff", "woff2", "ttf"]`.

 - `cssTemplate`, String
 Which template to use?
 By default, a CSS one is used.
 The template is to be processed by Handlebars.
 See [the generator](https://github.com/sunflowerdeath/webfonts-generator)'s readme itself for more info.